 Work with asbestos (education in demolition of asbestos)

-When working with asbestos on offshore installations you need a recognition from the Danish Working Environment Authority.
+When working with asbestos on offshore installations in Denmark you need recognition from the Danish Working Environment Authority.

 How to apply?

 You can apply on the Danish Working Environment Authority’s website for recognition here.

 If you are citizen from another EU and EEA country you can also apply on business Denmark’s website, https://danishbusinessauthority.dk/permits-licenses-authorisations